Mandalorian007/claude-code-toolkit/README.md

 - **Create new agents**: Ask the meta-agent to create specialized sub-agents
 - **Research tasks**: Automatically delegated to research-agent

-All hooks provide intelligent logging, security protection, and voice feedback automatically.
+All hooks provide security protection and voice feedback automatically.

 ## 🔗 MCP Servers